Qiangest/DeepEar/Readme.md

 - DeepEar_weights.h5: Pretrained model weights.
 - TrainData.mat: Extracted features for training data.
   - Matlab v7.3 version file.
-  - Four column are gammatone coefficients of left ear, right ear, cross-correlation, and ground truth labels.
+  - Four columns are gammatone coefficients of the left ear, right ear, cross-correlation, and ground truth labels.
 Please refer to our paper for more details.
 - TestData.mat: Extracted features for testing data.

 ## Label format